SKhajeh/anyver/README.md

 # AnyVer
-AnyVer tries to introduce a better versioning system for the products with temporal progressive natures.
+Anyhow Versioning tries to introduce a better versioning system for the products with temporal progressive natures.
 # Preface
-As this specification is the rightful place of using the terminology of the Lean methodology, its a good idea to unofficially call it `LeanVer`, but since "AnyVer" assumes the top place in lexicographical sortings and is a cool name as well, it is wiser to keep with it as the official naming.
+As this specification is the rightful place of using the terminology of the Lean methodology, its a good idea to unofficially call it `LeanVer`, but since "AnyVer" assumes the top place in lexicographical sortings and is a cool name as well, it is wiser to keep up with it as the official naming.
 Anyway we all know that Lean is Anywhere.

 Additionally:
 - It is written **AnyVer** Because it encapsulates any **glance necessary information** about iterations of a project in a compatible way with the building and integration tools.